juxor/afaq/markdown/secG4.md

 section](secG4.html#secg41) and argue in [section G.4.2](secG4.html#secg42)
 that Tucker's support for wage-labour, like any authoritarian social relationship, ensures that this is an inconsistent form of anarchism.
-Here we concentration on issues of inequality and markets.
+Here we concentrate on issues of inequality and markets.

 First, we must stress that individualist anarchism plays an important role in reminding all socialists that capitalism does **not** equal the market.